Bile: Society and culture

 In medical theories prevalent in the West from classical antiquity to the Middle Ages, the body's health depended on the equilibrium of four "humors", or vital fluids, two of which related to bile: blood, phlegm, "yellow bile" (choler), and "black bile".
 These "humors" are believed to have their roots in the appearance of a blood sedimentation test made in open air, which exhibits a dark clot at the bottom ("black bile"), a layer of unclotted erythrocytes ("blood"), a layer of white blood cells ("phlegm") and a layer of clear yellow serum ("yellow bile").

 Excesses of black bile and yellow bile were thought to produce depression and aggression, respectively, and the Greek names for them gave rise to the English words cholera (from Greek χολή kholē, "bile") and melancholia.
 In the former of those senses, the same theories explain the derivation of the English word bilious from bile, the meaning of gall in English as "exasperation" or "impudence", and the Latin word cholera, derived from the Greek kholé, which was passed along into some Romance languages as words connoting anger, such as colère (French) and cólera (Spanish).

 Soap

 Soap can be mixed with bile from mammals, such as ox gall.
 This mixture, called bile soap or gall soap, can be applied to textiles a few hours before washing as a traditional and effective method for removing various kinds of tough stains.

 Food

-"Pinapaitan" is a dish in Philippine cuisine that uses bile as flavoring.
+Pinapaitan is a dish in Philippine cuisine that uses bile as flavoring.
 Other areas where bile is commonly used as a cooking ingredient include Laos and northern parts of Thailand.

+During the Boshin War, Satsuma soldiers of the early Imperial Japanese Army reportedly ate human livers boiled in bile.
+The practice of eating a slain enemy's liver, known as hiemontori (冷え物取り), was a tradition of the Satsuma people.